zacholade/Rift-Companion/README.md

-## NOTE: This project is not fully functional and is no longer being developed.
+# NOTE: This project is not fully functional and is no longer being developed.
+It was a learning experiment with using asynchronous programming to make a Discord Bot which I later used to apply to other projects.

 ## What am I?